Festivals in China

 We eat dumplings and Niangao during Spring Festival.
 Niangao is a sweet and soft New Year rice cake.
 Because dumplings look like the money of ancient China, and Niangao means "higher and higher, one year after another", we think that eating dumplings and Niangao will bring us luck.

 My favorite festival is the Spring Festival.
 I go to my hometown every Spring Festival.
 I play with my friends who I can’t see during the year.
 I can get many gifts and blessings.
-I am very happy in Spring Festival.
+I am very happy in Spring Festival."

 Dragon Boat FestivalDragon Boat Festival

-This festival lets us remember a patriotic poet who was called Qu Yuan.
+"This festival lets us remember a patriotic poet who was called Qu Yuan.
 He wanted to help his country, but he couldn’t.
 Thus he was so sad that he jumped into a lake.
 Therefore today we have dragon boat races in the Dragon Boat Festival to remember Qu Yuan.

 We eat Zongzi during the Dragon Boat Festival.
 Zongzi is made of sticky rice and wrapped in bamboo leaves.
-We also throw Zongzi into the river to avoid the fish eating Qu Yuan.
+We also throw Zongzi into the river to avoid the fish eating Qu Yuan."

 Chinese Zongzi parcels eaten during the Dragon Boat FestivalChinese Zongzi parcels eaten during the Dragon Boat Festival

-Let me tell you also the story about mugwort and calamus.
+"Let me tell you also the story about mugwort and calamus.
 These are important spices in the Chinese traditions.
 Once upon a time, the village caught fire in the Dragon Boat Festival.
 The gods put mugwort and calamus on good people’s houses.
 So the good people were safe, but the bad people died.
 From then on, we put mugwort and calamus around doors in the Dragon Boat Festival.
 This is a custom for good luck.

 In my family, we bathe in mugwort water on Dragon Boat Festival.
 It can make us healthy.
 Mugwort water has special smell and I like to play in the bathtub and I imagine rowing a dragon boat.
-So I like this festival.
+So I like this festival."

-3 | Qing Ming Festival - Festivals in China
+Qing Ming Festival - Festivals in China

-Qing Ming Festival is also named Tomb Sweeping Day.
-This tradition began about 2,500 years ago.
-This festival usually takes place in the early April.
+What is the Qing Ming Festival?
+Qing Ming Festival is also named "Tomb Sweeping Day".
+This tradition began about 2,500 years ago and the festival usually takes place in the early April.

 On this day, people go to the tombs of their family members and sweep the dust on it.
 People eat Qingtuan, which is made from rice and Aicao, a wild plant with a special scent.
 People still do as is tradition to celebrate this festival.
 During the festival, the most important to remember are the dead members of the family.
 I feel blue and cold thinking of this festival.